+TC Transfer Credit

+LS Leave of Absence (Attendance 25% and less than)

+AF Attendance Fail

+L Leave of Absence (Attendance more than 25%)

+WS Withdrawn (Attendance 25% and less than)

-W Withdrawn (Attendance in module is more than 25% of scheduled module hours)
+W Withdrawn (Attendance more than 25%)

-EW An early withdrawal is for all new students whose Last Day of Attendance (LDA) falls after the seventh (7) day but before midnight of the fourteenth (14) consecutive calendar day from the scheduled start date of the first module, not including school-scheduled breaks (winter, spring, and summer breaks only) and any holidays published in the academic calendar in the catalog.
+EW An early withdrawal is for all new students whose Last Day of Attendance (LDA) falls on or before midnight of the fourteenth (14) consecutive calendar day from the scheduled start date of the first module, not including school-scheduled breaks (winter, spring, and summer breaks only) and any holidays published in the academic calendar in the catalog.
 In addition, a student who does not achieve a minimum of 50.00% lab attendance for scheduled lab days by the fourteen (14) consecutive calendar days from the start date will be an early withdrawal from the program.